cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 Cypress doesn't have direct access to node or your file system.
 We recommend utilizing {% url `cy.exec()` exec %} or {% url `cy.readFile()` readfile %} to execute a shell command or a node script that will do what you need.

-{% url 'Check out this example recipe.' extending-cypress-recipe %}
+{% url 'Check out this example recipe.' list-of-recipes#Node-Modules %}

 ## {% fa fa-angle-right %} Is there a way to give a proper SSL certificate to your proxy so the page doesn't show up as "not secure"?